chakra-ui/panda/website/pages/docs/utilities/helpers.md

 ---
 title: Helpers
-description: Panda CSS offers utility classes to enhance accessibility and aid in debugging.
+description: Enhance accessibility and aid in debugging.
 ---

 # Helpers